People strategy

 Introduction from our Chief Executive

-• improves services through distributed leadership
+• improve services through distributed leadership and collaboration

-• supports staff engagement and smarter working
+• supports staff engagement, hybrid and smarter working

 Debbie Barnes OBE